LoonanChauvette/LoonanChauvette/content/contact/_index.en.md

 ---
 Title: Contact
 type: list
+language: en
 ---

 #### LinkedIn
-If you have a short message or question, drop a message via [LinkedIn](https://www.linkedin.com/in/loonan-chauvette-50844a14b).
+If you have a test message or question, drop a message via [LinkedIn](https://www.linkedin.com/in/loonan-chauvette-50844a14b).

 #### Academic Email